Vegan & Vegetarian Restaurants in Baltimore

 Land of Kush

 Land of Kush serves vegan and vegetarian soul food so good you won’t believe it’s veggie.
 Everything on the menu is v-friendly, from the crab cakes and BBQ ribs to the curry chicken and sweet potato cake.
 Just a few blocks from the heart of Mount Vernon, Land of Kush is a perfect spot after a day of exploring the Washington Monument or the Maryland Center for History and Culture.
+They also help produce Vegan Soulfest, a 3-day food and musical festival that takes place every year in the summer.

 Gertrude’s might be known for its Chesapeake Bay cuisine, but they’ve also perfected a few vegetarian options that are just as tasty.
 The vegan “crab cakes” made of zucchini and paired with an Italian vegetable stew can’t be missed.
 And the restaurant’s location on the grounds of the Baltimore Museum of Art make it an ideal dinner spot after perusing the museum’s collection.